How To Have Beautiful Roses for

 So, plan now to get your roses in shape for the magnificent October and November bloom cycle.
 It does take a little bit of planning and work, but you will be glad you did.
 This extra effort just might win you a trophy.

 Reprinted from "Rose Ecstasy," bulletin of the Santa Clarita Valley Rose Society, Kitty Belendez, Editor.
-This article is a 1999 ARS Award of Merit winner.
+This article is an ARS Award of Merit winner.